-Our Board oversees the strategic direction of the Company, and in doing so considers the potential rewards and risks of the Company's business opportunities and challenges and monitors the development and management of risks that impact our strategic goals.
+Our Board oversees the strategic direction of the Company, and in doing so considers the potential rewards and risks of the Company's business opportunities and challenges, and monitors the development and management of risks that impact our strategic goals.

-In carrying out its risk oversight responsibilities, the Board is active in overseeing management's actions to refocus our business strategy and enhance our financial position.
+In carrying out its risk oversight responsibilities, the Board is active in overseeing management's actions to execute our business strategy and continue to enhance our financial position.
 To ensure informed and effective oversight, the Board organizes periodic strategic planning sessions to discuss our strategic initiatives and to participate in the development of our strategic direction.
+In September 2024, the Board had a strategic session.
 Outside of these sessions, the Board receives regular updates regarding management's execution of the Company's strategic initiatives at its regular meetings.
-The Board also continues to monitor the Company's performance against its annual business plan, including reviewing actual and forecast operating results on a regular basis to evaluate the status and success of management in the execution of the Company's annual business plan.
+The Board also continues to monitor the Company's performance against our annual business plan, including reviewing actual and forecast operating results on a regular basis to evaluate the status and success of management in the execution of the Company's annual business plan.